kipcode66/tpgz/README.md

 ## Features

 ```
-Use L+R+dpadDown to open the main menu which contains the following options:
+Use Z+C+Minus to open the main menu which contains the following options:

 cheats menu:
 - infinite air                  // Gives Link infinite air underwater